Pope Adrian IV

 For reasons now unknown, but possibly at his predecessor's request, Breakspear was elected next pope by the cardinals.
-He was unable to complete his coronation service, however, because of the parlous state of politics in Rome, which also at the time was considered a den for 'heresy' and republicanism.
+He was unable to complete his coronation service, however, because of the perilous state of politics in Rome, which also at the time was considered a den for 'heresy' and republicanism.
 Adrian decisively restored the papal authority there, but his other major policy issue—relations with the newly crowned Holy Roman emperor, Frederick I—started off badly and got progressively worse.
 Each party, as a result of a particular aggravating incident, found something to condemn the other for.
 As a result, Adrian entered into an alliance with the Byzantine emperor, Manuel I Komnenos, who was keen to re-assert his authority in the south of Italy, but was unable to do so due to the Norman kings' occupation of the region, now under William I of Sicily.

 Adrian's alliance with the Byzantine emperor came to nothing, as William decisively defeated Manuel and forced Adrian to come to terms at the Treaty of Benevento.
 This alienated Emperor Frederick even more, as he saw it as a repudiation of their existing treaty.
 Relations soured further when Frederick laid claim to a large swathe of territory in northern Italy.
 Adrian's relations with his country of birth, however, seem to have remained generally good.
 Certainly, he showered St Albans Abbey with privileges, and he appears to have forwarded King Henry II's policies where he could.
 Most famously, in 1158 Adrian is supposed to have granted Henry the papal bull Laudabiliter, which is thought to have authorised Henry to invade Ireland.
 Henry did not do so, however, for another 14 years, and scholars are uncertain whether the bull ever existed.

 Following Adrian's death at Anagni, there was uncertainty as to who to succeed him, with both pro- and anti-imperial cardinals voting for different candidates.
-Although Pope Alexander III officially took over, the subsequent election of an antipope led to a 22-year-long schism.
+Although Pope Alexander III officially took over, the subsequent election of antipope Victor IV led to a 22-year-long schism.
 Scholars have debated Adrian's pontificate widely.
-Much of a positive nature—his building programme and reorganisation of papal finances, for example—has been identified, particularly in the context of such a short reign.
+Much of a positive nature—his building program and reorganization of papal finances, for example—has been identified, particularly in the context of such a short reign.
 He was also up against powerful forces out of his control, which, while he never overcame them, he managed effectively.